The Class40 monohull racing yacht has been one of the most successful new boats of recent years.

 IMOCA 60s are elegant, fast and light and built using carbon materials.
 But they are also rugged racing yachts capable of handling the most ferocious conditions on the planet.
 Very beamy for their length, they are optimised for the type of downwind sailing that typifies the Southern Ocean legs of the Vendee Globe solo round-the-world race.

 Like Class40s, IMOCA 60s are governed by a box rule that limits key parameters and sets safety standards, such as minimum stability requirements.
 The class has attracted most of the greatest solo sailors of the last 30 years, among them Philippe Jeantot, Michel Desjoyeaux, Ellen MacArthur and Vincent Riou.

 Over the years the boats have become more radical with swing keels, daggerboards, and canting rigs and the class has attracted many of the best designers in yacht racing, among them Finot-Conq, Farr Yacht Design, Juan K and VPLP.

 The latest revolution is the introduction of foils which is producing spectacular speeds on certain points of sail and is radically changing the dynamics for the newest boats in the class.

-Unlike the other three classes in The Transat, the Ultimes – the biggest, fastest and most dangerous racing yachts on the planet – are not currently established as a formal class.
+Unlike the other three classes in The Transat CIC, the Ultimes – the biggest, fastest and most dangerous racing yachts on the planet – are not currently established as a formal class.

-The Ultimes, previously known as “Giants, ” have evolved from the late 1980s when the Route du Rhum included big multihulls for the first time.
+The Ultimes, previously known as “Giants, ” have evolved from the late 1980s when the Route du Rhum-Destination Guadeloupe included big multihulls for the first time.
 Since then the boats have got bigger, lighter and faster.

-Given the right weather conditions, the winning boat in this class could sail from Plymouth to New York in as little as seven days.
+Given the right weather conditions, the winning boat in this class could sail from Brest to Charleston in as little as eight days.